What is in this leaflet

 Do not stop taking your medicine or alter the dosage without checking with your doctor.

 Do not drive or operate machinery until you know how XTANDI affects you.
-XTANDI may have a moderate effect on your ability to drive or use any tools or machinery as the side effects for XTANDI includes seizures.
+XTANDI may have a moderate influence on your ability to drive or use any tools or machinery.
+Seizures have been reported in patients taking XTANDI.
+If you are at higher risk of seizures, talk to your doctor.

 Tell your doctor or pharmacist as soon as possible if you do not feel well while you are taking XTANDI.